sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 # Learning the rules of life

+> John von Neumann wrote a very interesting essay many years ago, in which he asked, How does one state a theory of pattern vision?
+And he said, maybe the thing is that you can’t give a theory of pattern vision -- but all you can do is to give a prescription for making a device that will see patterns!
+In other words, where a science like physics works in terms of laws, or a science like molecular biology, to now, is stated in terms of mechanisms, maybe now what one has to begin to think of is algorithms.
+Recipes.
+Procedures. -- Sydney Brenner[^6]

 Biology's first models followed from the physical science tradition, building "up" from first principles to predict the behavior of more complex systems.
 As molecular biology entered The Golden Era, the systems of interest crossed a threshold of complexity, no longer amenable to this form of bottom up modeling.
 This intractability to analysis is the hallmark feature of [complex systems](https://en.wikipedia.org/wiki/Complex_system).